Legend-Master/webrtc-video-chat-test/note.md

 ---

 Calling `getDisplayMedia` on Windows Chromium based browsers when system scale is not 1 without parameters will give back a lower quality stream (1920x1080 with 1.25 scale will give back 1536x864 (x1.25 will be the right number))

+---

+`fullscreenchange` event doesn't fire on Chrome and Safari, only Firefox...
+`webkitfullscreenchange` event works on Chrome, but not Safari